esm-tools/esm_tools/docs/recipes/add_model_setup.rst

    The ``available_versions`` key is needed for `esm_master` to list the versions of your setup.

 8. In the ``<setup>.yaml``, use a ``choose_`` switch (see :ref:`yaml:Switches (\`\`choose_\`\`)`)
-   to assign the coupling files (created in step 3) to their correspondent setup versions:
+   to assign the coupling files (created in step 3) to their corresponding setup versions:

    .. code-block:: yaml